slawsk/tax-formalization/README.md

 The operational rules for "excess of" are in https://github.com/slawsk/tax-formalization/blob/main/excessofrules.py

 The formalizations for the actual capital gains/losses determinations are in https://github.com/slawsk/tax-formalization/blob/main/formalize.py

+There are also txt files with the outputs of running the programs to verify the formalizations.